 Seanchaithe were servants to the chiefs of the tribe and kept track of important information for their clan.They were very well respected in their clan.
 The seanchaithe made use of a range of storytelling conventions, styles of speech and gestures that were peculiar to the Irish folk tradition and characterized them as practitioners of their art.
 Although tales from literary sources found their way into the repertoires of the seanchaithe, a traditional characteristic of their art was the way in which a large corpus of tales was passed from one practitioner to another without ever being written down.
 (Source Wikipedia)

-My name and avatar are synonymous with the future of work, edutainment, technically enabled external evolution and my quantified life (existence).
-Over four years I have spoken around the globe on emerging trends and has been featured in TechCrunch, Wired magazine and Bloomberg TV as the most connected human on earth.
+Chris's name and avatar are synonymous with the future of work, edutainment, technically-enabled external evolution, and his quantified life (existence).
+He travels extensively and speaks on these topics and more, and has been featured in TechCrunch, Wired Magazine, Bloomberg TV, and NPR Radio as the “most connected human on Earth.”

 Tech fluffer and agent provocateur that lives 15 minutes in the future, brace yourself, you’re about to be awoken.

 Feel free to reach out to Chris at email@example.com, +1-303- 872-0786, or by texting "chrisdancy" to 50500.